mit-quest/cloud-notes/README.md

 ## Getting Started
 ### Prerequisites
 1. Access to a web browser on the local machine.
-This is used to complete login steps associated with each platform as well as viewing the notebboks in the Jupyter server once it is deployed either locally or in the cloud.
+This is used to complete login steps associated withe each platform as well as viewing the notebboks in the Jupyter server once it is deployed either locally or in the cloud.
 2. An active subscription in one of the supported Cloud Platforms [below](#supported-platforms).

 #### Linux